 As lockdown drags on, the world keeps turning.
 Artists and creatives continue to make their art and their work, adapting as well as they can to the new reality.
 To facilitate and support this locally, Ballina Arts Centre is launching a new series of online programming platforms.
-First among these will be Music Makers, an online programme for singer-songwriters to showcase their work.

 Launching later this year, Music Makers will be fronted by Ballina-based songwriter Brendan Farrell, and will features interviews and performances by songwriters from Mayo and beyond.
 Farrell is well known in songwriting circles for his online performances and his Writer’s Block series, as well as his show Take Me Home, Colleen, a suite of songs telling a story of the Irish Famine through the lives of two star crossed lovers.
 The show was performed in Ireland and the US in 2019.